 Ant Raid has been a long time coming for Android gamers.
 After the game received no small amount of notoriety on iOS, Herocraft has finally seen fit to release it to our fair platform, just in time for you to ignore your family over the holidays.
 Even better, they're discounting it for the launch, so you can pick it up for just a dollar at the moment.

 The gameplay is somewhere between Starcraft and Pikmin.

 Back in July, HeroCraft released The Tiny Bang Story, a game about a tiny planet torn to shambles by a not-so-tiny asteroid.
 Back then, however, it was exclusive to some Sony Xperia devices and the Tablet S. No more, though!
 Sony exclusivity is gone, and this crafty little puzzle game is now available for most devices.

 As you can see, you use a lot of tiny little things to restore your tiny planet back to its full, full-sized glory.
-The game actually features some beautifully crafted artwork, along with "intuitive" and "immersive" gameplay.

 The same developers who brought the kitsch hit Farm Frenzy to Android have recently released what they're calling their best game ever: Musaic Box - a game that successfully combines the hidden object and puzzle genres, and adds some truly unique twists that make for a dynamic, interesting experience.